 The Campania Arte card must still be presented at the museum ticket counter – fast lanes may be used, or simply go to the front of the queue (embarrassing but legitimately) if no specific fast lane is set up.

-See Saving with the Campania Arte Card for more details on this highly recommended special deal.
+See Saving with the Campania Arte Card for more details on this highly recommended special deal, which is now also conveniently available as an app.

 Save with Combination Tickets at Pompeii